 - Basic skills—reading, writing, math, and science—Which are important whether the student is college bound or plans to build a lucrative career in skilled trades

 - Support for the idea of life-long learning—because the rapid pace of technological advancement demand a continuous building of knowledge and skills

 - Cost control and accountability for all of our institutions of post-high school education to make it more affordable

-If you want to know more about me–and where I stand on a number of important issues take a few minutes to have a look at the articles below…”Dennis on the Issues”.
-Or click on the News/Issues section of the top-ribbon of the home-page.
-These are a SERIES of articles I wrote and published in the Austin Daily Herald and other local newspapers.
+If you want to know more about me—and where I stand on a number of important issues take a few minutes to have a look at the articles below…”Dennis on the Issues”.
+Or go to News/Issues section.
+These are a series of articles I wrote and published in the Austin Daily Herald and other local newspapers.

 Dennis on the Issues